Climate of Egypt

-Egypt essentially has a hot desert climate (Köppen climate classification BWh).
+Essentially all of Egypt has a hot desert climate (Köppen climate classification BWh).
 The climate is generally extremely dry all over the country except on the northern Mediterranean coast which receives rainfall in winter.
 In addition to rarity of rain, extreme heat during summer months is also a general climate feature of Egypt although daytime temperatures are more moderated along the northern coast.

 Prevailing wind

 The cold prevailing northwesterly wind from Greece continuously blows over the northern coast without the interposition of an eventual mountain range and thus, greatly moderates temperatures throughout the year.
-Because of the effect, average low temperatures vary from 15 °C in wintertime to 27 - 35 °C in summertime and average high temperatures vary from 22 - 25 °C in wintertime to 46 °C in summertime.
+Because of the effect, average low temperatures vary from 9-13 °C in wintertime to 22 - 25 °C in summertime and average high temperatures vary from 15 - 20 °C in wintertime to 27-35 °C in summertime.
 Though temperatures are moderated along the coasts, the situation changes in the interior, which is away from the moderating northerly winds.
 Thus, in the central and the southern parts, daytime temperatures are very hot, especially in summers when average high temperatures can exceed 41 °C, as in Aswan and Luxor, which are located in the deserts of Egypt.
-Although the mild weather in the winter days the temperature decreases to be very cold at nighttime and early mornings, sometimes freezing, especially in the interior lands of Upper egypt, the desert regions has freezing nights.
-Temperature can go below zero degrees Celsius.
+Despite the mild weather in the winter, the temperature at night decreases to be very cold at times, sometimes to at or below freezing, especially in the interior lands of Upper Egypt.
+The desert regions can also see temperatures below freezing during winter nights.